On Tree of Life anniversary, US Jews say they feel more isolated

 This October, however, Mr. Golin says they feel a sense of isolation and even fear after the Hamas attack on Israeli civilians and Israel’s bombing of Gaza – as well as surprise at the very different reactions of neighbors who had been so supportive.

-Jordan Golin reflects on his community’s experiences five years ago today, when the Tree of Life synagogue in Pittsburgh, Pennsylvania, endured the deadliest act of antisemitic violence in U.S. history.
+Jordan Golin reflects on his community’s experiences five years ago today, when the Tree of Life synagogue in Pittsburgh endured the deadliest act of antisemitic violence in U.S. history.
 Amid the grief and horror, he also remembers feeling strangely reassured.

 “When the attack happened five years ago, it was obviously a very painful, very challenging experience, but it was also a very complex experience,” says Mr. Golin, president and CEO of Jewish Family and Community Services Pittsburgh.
-His organization was among the first responders to synagogue members’ emotional needs after a white nationalist gunman killed 11 worshipers and wounded several others, including a number of Holocaust survivors.
+His organization was among the first responders to synagogue members’ emotional needs after a white nationalist gunman killed 11 worshippers and wounded several others, including a number of Holocaust survivors.
 The gunman was found guilty this summer of 63 counts, including hate crimes, and the jury in August recommended he be sentenced to death.

 “So there was something that was, in an odd way, kind of reassuring by the outpouring of support that we received,” he says.
 Muslim groups, especially, helped raise almost $200,000 to help the synagogue bury its dead while offering to stand guard at the place of worship.
 Christian congregations reached out and offered invitations to their churches while providing gifts and support.